 Step 2: Enter your name and address and other pertinent information in a form

 Step 4: Receive an on-screen confirmation that your registration has been received.

 Your call to action should be prominently displayed on your homepage and/or elsewhere on the website that makes the most sense.
 Having white space around it and/or a button or text in a different colour will help draw the user’s eye to it.
-And ensure it is “above the fold” on the website.
+And ensure it is “

 Here are a few articles that may help you re-imagine your website to ensure you are “funneling” visitors to become more engaged with your organization: